Skip to main content

 Cloister is Panopticon’s intelligent agent lifecycle manager.
 It monitors all running agents and automatically handles:

-• Model Routing - Routes tasks to appropriate models based on complexity
+• Model Routing - Routes tasks to appropriate models based on complexity, across multiple providers

 • Stuck Detection - Identifies agents that have stopped making progress